bcgov/MoH-SAT/docs/development/cicd.md

 ```

 ### Post Deployment
 Once a package version build is marked as released, no other build can be released with that same version number.
-Therefore, the version number must be "bumped up" to indicate that subsequent builds correspond to the next version.
+Therefore, the version number must be "bumped up" to indicate that subsequent builds of the package correspond to the next version number.

-For the Special Authority application, bumping up the version number is a manual task that is performed by editing the _major_, _minor_, or _version_ components of the `versionNumber` attribute of the "Special Authority App" entry in the list of `packageDirectories`.
-Commit the sfdx-project.json file back to the repository once the version is bumped up.
+For the Special Authority application, bumping up the version number is a manual task performed by editing the _major_, _minor_, or _version_ components of the `versionNumber` attribute of the "Special Authority App" entry in the list of `packageDirectories`.

-This is typically done immediately after a production deployment to ensure new development builds correspond to the next version number.

 Example:

 ```javascript
 {
     "packageDirectories": [